teddybear082/godot4-ai-npc-example/README.md

 **Special Thanks to:**

-* The Godot XR / XR tools team for all the VR functions used in this project, for making getting into VR eay (including the built in scripts for pointer, movement, passthrough mode!)
+* The Godot XR / XR tools team for all the VR functions used in this project, for making getting into VR easy (including the built in scripts for pointer, movement, passthrough mode!)

 * VR Workout for the initial Wit.ai scripts that got me going getting my voice converted into text and learning how APIs worked